-To be placed into Geometry in grade nine, students enrolled in Algebra 1 in grade eight must earn a final grade of B or higher in Algebra 1 and meet one of the three following criteria:
+To be placed into Geometry in grade nine, students must have been enrolled in Algebra I in grade eight earning a final grade of B or higher in Algebra I and meet one of the two following criteria:

-- Score 60% or higher on UCLA MDTP Geometry readiness test - Score 235 or higher on NWEA MAP adaptive mathematics test - Meet or exceed standards on CAASPP grade eight mathematics test
+- Score 245 or higher on NWEA MAP adaptive mathematics test - Meet or exceed standards on CAASPP grade eight mathematics test

-Students not meeting these criteria will be placed in Algebra 1 and offered additional support as needed.
+Students not meeting these criteria will be placed in Algebra I and offered additional support as needed.
 The Geometry curriculum is based on the California Common Core State Standards for Geometry, which include proving and applying basic theorems, computing perimeters, circumferences, areas and volumes of geometric shapes, performing basic constructions, and using trigonometric functions to solve problems.